 Muschamp Rd

-Writing for your future boss
+Writing for your Future Boss

+Jakob Nielsen’s advice on blogging holds up pretty well with the passage of time.
 Jakob Nielsen is considered by many to be the guru on website usability.
 He can also come across as dogmatic and unwilling to compromise or to allow for artistic creativity.
 I prefer Steve Krug and his book.
 None the less, I tried to incorporate Jokob’s advice and to that end added a picture of myself in the sidebar when he originally advocated it.
+However it is his ninth point which inspired this blog post:

 Whenever you post anything to the Internet — whether on a weblog, in a discussion group, or even in an email — think about how it will look to a hiring manager in ten years.
 Once stuff’s out, it’s archived, cached, and indexed in many services that you might never be aware of.